 The Guide to Major Trusts 2019/20 is the UK’s definitive detailed guide to grant funding.
 It provides thorough backgrounds on grant sources, as well as commentary and advice on how to apply and what grant-makers are looking for.

-It offers information on the 1,000 largest grant-makers which award a combined total of over £5 billion.
+This sixteenth edition offers information on 1,004 of largest grant-makers which award a combined annual total of over £5.5 billion.
 It includes:

-- Contact details and information on how to apply.
+- Funders’ contact details and how to make an application

 Who should buy this book?

 This directory is an essential resource for every charity and a vital guide for chief executives, trustees, fundraisers and fundraising managers.

 Have a look at the Research Brief for this publication for a summary of what to expect.